Potato-Fish/CTF-Writeups/FE-CTF_2023/Qualifiers/Brannigans-Law/README.md

 *Brannigan out!*

 ## Solution
 As is somewhat pointed out in the rambling description, we want to send a zip file, that when unziped will provide one result for the "seyvaan-siip people", and another for the "ohns-ehp people".
-Luckily, we gat a lot of feedback when we netcat to the remote host.
+But how is this possible???

-To start of with, lot of time was used fiddeling with how to send files to the remote host, when we connect to it with netcat, but once
+To start of with, we created a python script that connects to the server at 'brannigans-law.hack.fe-ctf.dk:1337'.
+A lot of time was used fiddeling with recieving data from the server, and  how to send files to the remote host.
+Luckily, we get a lot of feedback when we connect to the host.

+First we are told: "The seyvaan-siipians expect a file called "